Home > Blog >

 6 River Systems is typically offered on a Robots‑as‑a‑Service basis, with subscription pricing that includes hardware, software, and support.

 Flowtrac is a warehouse management and inventory control platform that supports barcode and RFID workflows, making it easier to connect physical automation with digital records.
 While it does not supply warehouse robots itself, it helps ensure that robotic warehouse systems and human operators share accurate data at every step.
+It functions as the operational backbone for teams running order processing across multiple locations or channels.

 Key features